goodr0ne/TrampWitter/README.md

 # Start
 Click this green arrow for launching shell version or use test running for testing it up.

-In shell use $help command for all possible actions view.
+In shell use $ help command for all possible actions view.
-Post $launch command to launch crawler and start digging.
-Print $trampweet to get 10 tweets for you.
+Crawling should be started automatically.
+To see the process post $ verbose Print $ trampweet to get 10 tweets for you.
 Enjoy!